zfnoorani/zfnoorani.github.io/_posts/2021-03-03-image-signature.md

 [ExifTool](https://en.wikipedia.org/wiki/ExifTool) is mature and available on most platforms.
 `sudo dnf install exiftool -y` is the incantation on Fedora to install it.
-It's a standalone utility, so we'll write a wrapper around ExifTool with the `exec` package.
+It's a standalone utility written in Perl, so we'll write a wrapper around ExifTool with the `exec` package.

 ```go
 // EXIF keys.